Style reflects both your attitude and your personality.

 - Include additional section for key achievements during your work profile

 - Make sure the order of your sections ensures the most important achievements are visible first

-No matter your approach, your goal will be to produce a chronological list of experience that is relevant to the jobs you’re applying to.
+No matter your approach, your goal will be to produce a chronological list of experience that is relevant to the jobs you’re applying for.

 Although this should focus on professional work experience, you can also include awards or accolades, volunteer or community experience, post-grad coursework, and skills, as well as your college education, which can move to the bottom of your resume once you get your first job after college.

 When you’re working on your brain dump, make sure to include the name of the company, its location, dates of employment, and several bullet points describing your role and responsibilities for each position you list.

 Although you may need to expand on the bullet points later on, you’ll need this information.

 Focus on Your Achievements

 When writing a resume description for the jobs you’ve held, focus on what you accomplished in each position rather than what you did.

 Listing quantifiable achievements in a numerical manner (increased sales by 20%, reduced expenses by 10%, for example) will help your resume stand out.